Current Exhibition

 CURATOR

-Michèle Wije, PhD is a former Curator of Exhibitions at the American Federation of Arts.
+Michèle Wije, PhD is the Curatorial Project Manager at Yale University Art Gallery.
 She began her career at the Metropolitan Museum of Art and has organized several exhibitions including Sparkling Amazons: Abstract Expressionist Women of the 9th St. Show (2019) and Bisa Butler: Portraits (2020) for the Katonah Museum of Art, Katonah, NY.

 CREDIT